Towards Efficient and Reliable AI Through Neuromorphic Principles: Stochastic Computing with Physical Noise

-In contrast, reference \cite{Rajendran87} focused on a Bayesian neuromorphic system trained using the approach described in \cite{jang2021bisnn}.
-The weights, representing the parameters of the distribution encoding learner uncertainty, are represented in the hardware using the conductance of nanoscale PCM devices organised as crossbar arrays Accordingly, the randomness required for sampling is generated across an ensemble of Phase Change Memory (PCM) differential cells using the devices' inherent stochasticity as illustrated in Fig. \ref{pcmnoise}.
+An alternative paradigm for AI hardware design that is being pursued today moves away from the traditional bifurcated focus on (i) training algorithm development and (ii) post-training mitigation of nanoscale device noise for hardware implementation.
+Instead, it advocates a co-optimisation approach that harnesses nanoscale device noise and stochasticity \emph{as a computational resource} to realize uncertainty-aware on-hardware inference and learning algorithms.
+Some prominent examples include leveraging programming and read noise of PCM devices (Fig.~\ref{pcmnoise}) to implement Bayesian binary spiking neural networks \cite{Rajendran87} and exploiting intrinsic memristor variability for in situ learning through Markov Chain Monte Carlo sampling to achieve probabilistic inference directly within hardware \cite{dalgaty2021situ}.
+Similar implementations have been demonstrated using other memristive devices, including RRAM \cite{Gao2023FaultTolerant, Bonnet2023}, {Ferroelectric FET} \cite{Dutta2022}, {Ferroelectric NAND}\cite{Song2025}, {Fe-diode} \cite{Huang2025} and spintronic devices \cite{Tuhin2023}, enabling efficient realisations of Bayesian ML architectures that provide uncertainty quantification based on intrinsic hardware stochasticity.

-Based on transistor counts, reference \cite{Rajendran87} estimated that the PCM core is over $9\times$ more area efficient than an equivalent realisation that uses a conventional SRAM crossbar implementing parameters with 8-bit fixed point representation, while retaining the same performance levels (see Fg. \ref{Fig:accece}).
-Overall, the architecture provides trustworthy decisions from hardware leveraging nanoscale device variability, while consuming significantly fewer hardware resources.
+A key feature in these implementations is the exploitation of intrinsic device noise and stochasticity as a resource for Bayesian sampling, obviating the need for expensive pseudo-random number generator circuits implemented using CMOS linear feedback shift registers (LFSR).
+For example, reference \cite{Rajendran87} demonstrated a Bayesian neuromorphic system trained using the approach described in \cite{jang2021bisnn}.
+The random weights in this system -- representing the learner’s uncertainty due to limited data -- are stored in hardware as the conductances of nanoscale PCM devices organized in crossbar arrays.
+Accordingly, the required randomness is generated across an ensemble of PCM differential cells using the devices’ inherent stochasticity (as illustrated in Fig.~\ref{Fig:arch}).